irshadali969/irshadali969/README.md

 - 👋 Hi, I’m @irshadali969
 - 👀 I’m interested in ... learning new things
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python,machine learing
 - 💞️ I’m looking to collaborate on ... new technology
 - 📫 How to reach me ... mail me